 banana bread oatmeal in three bowls

 There is something almost magical about stirring very ripe mashed banana into oatmeal—it becomes so incredibly sweet and rich with banana flavor that totally reminds me of banana bread.
-I love making this easy recipe to share with my family, especially since it works for any age of kiddo at the table.
+I love making this easy recipe to share with my family, especially since it works for kiddos of any age.

-This is a nutritious and satisfying recipe to make during pregnancy, while breastfeeding, and thereafter.
+This is a nutritious and satisfying easy pregnancy recipe, it’s great if you’re looking for a satisfying breastfeeding snack or high-fiber food, and it’s a delicious recipe to make for the entire family.
 And it’s a perfect way to use up some ripe bananas.

 Ingredients You Need